FAQ

 Want to Host the Fling?

 The Fling goes where our volunteer hosting teams take us.
 So if you'd like your city to be represented, we welcome your proposal!
 Any potential lead host must be active on garden social media and have attended at least one previous Fling.
 However, many host teams include non-publishing support members.
-To check whether a Fling has been held at your city or region, see Upcoming and past Fling locations listed here.
+To check whether a Fling has been held in your city or region, see upcoming and past Fling locations listed here.

 Fling hosts put in many hours to organize this detail-oriented event while juggling other demands.
 But the Advisory Committee is here to help you every step of the way, and has created a comprehensive how-to handbook informed by the experience of every host before you.
 Contact Advisory member Pam Penick if you have questions about hosting.